Are Quail Eggs Good for You?

 Both quail eggs and quail meat are of very high quality, nutritious, and delicious also.
 Both meat and eggs have been gaining in popularity because they provide important minerals and vitamins.
-Plus, quail are great layers, an egg a day from these little birds.
+Plus, quail are great layers, averaging an egg a day from these little birds.

 This post contains affiliate links, see my disclosure policy for more information.

 When we first started talking about raising birds for eggs quail came up and I fell for these little birds.
-There are is a lot of nutrient value-packed in these small eggs.
+There is a lot of nutrient value-packed in these small eggs.
+And the birds are beautiful, entertaining, and have a small footprint.

-One big think to think about when you are thinking about using quail eggs is that it takes about 3-5 eggs to equal a chicken egg in weight.
+One big thing to think about when you are thinking about using these small eggs remember that it takes about 3-5 eggs to equal a chicken egg in weight.

 Are Quail Eggs Healthy?

-For their size, quail eggs have large yolks and because many of the nutrients in eggs are found in the yolk, some people claim that quail eggs are more nutrient-dense than chicken eggs.
+For their size, quail eggs have large yolks and because many of the nutrients in eggs are found in the yolk, some people claim that these eggs are more nutrient-dense than chicken eggs.
 Meaning they contain more nutrients when compared by weight.

 They have 2% more protein than chickens and higher levels of vitamins and nutrients.